rdkcentral/rdkservices/docs/api/VoiceControlPlugin.md

 <a name="voiceSessionTerminate"></a>
 ## *voiceSessionTerminate*

-Terminates a voice session using the specified device type and optional parameters.
+Terminates a voice session using the specified session identifier.

 ### Events